Paris is one of my favourite cities!

+Paris is one of my favourite cities!

+>

-Marais, street art & vintage shops
+> Marais, street art & vintage shops

-There is a lot of street art in the area and I just loved spotting it all around me.
-I didn’t had enough time to join some of the street art tours this time, but would definitely like to do that on one of my trips to Paris in a future.
+> There is a lot of street art in the area, and I just loved spotting it all around me.
+I didn’t have enough time to join some of the street art tours this time, but would definitely like to do that on one of my trips to Paris in the future.

-Day two – Impressionists’ Paris
+> Day two – Impressionists’ Paris

-Looking for Impressionists at Montmartre
+> Looking for Impressionists at Montmartre

-I decided to take a tour around the Montmartre neighbourhood and learn more about the Impressionist painters that used to live and work there.
+> I decided to take a tour around the Montmartre neighbourhood and learn more about the Impressionist painters that used to live and work there.
 I’ve met my guide below the Sacré-Coeur Church, and we went to Montmartre where he showed me some of the places that were important for the Impressionist movement in Paris.

-When we left the most popular area of Montmartre behind us, some streets and houses still looked the same as they did at the end of the 19th century.
+> When we left the most popular area of Montmartre behind us, some streets and houses still looked the same as they did at the end of the 19th century.
 I could almost imagine carriages strolling through those streets and music coming from the small cabarets.